MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-data-platform.md

   - For Event Hubs, this functionality must be custom logic built into the consumer.
 - **CPU/Memory usage** - CPU and memory should be monitored to ensure the messaging system has enough resources to process the current load.
 Both Service Bus premium and Event Hubs premium expose CPU and memory Usage.
   - Messaging units (MUs) are used in Service Bus to isolate resources such as CPU and memory for a namespace.
 CPU and memory rising above a threshold can indicate that there aren't enough MUs configured, while falling below other thresholds can indicate that there are too many MUs configured.
 These indicators can be used to [auto-scale MUs](/azure/service-bus-messaging/automate-update-messaging-units).
   - Event Hubs premium tier uses processing units (PUs) to isolate resources, while standard tier uses throughput units (TUs).
-Neither tier requires interaction with CPU/Memory to auto-inflate PUs or TUs.
+Those tiers don't requires interaction with CPU/Memory to auto-inflate PUs or TUs.

 ### Health check

 The health of the messaging system must be considered in the health checks for a mission critical application.
-Consider the following:
+Consider the following factors:

 - The messaging system acts as a buffer between message producers and consumers.
 The stamp can be viewed as healthy if producers are able to successfully send messages to the broker.
 - The health check should ensure that messages can be sent to the message system.